-- Each time series dataset is used to create an individual Musical Instrument Digital Interface (MIDI) track composed of a series of MIDI notes.
+Each time series dataset is used to create an individual Musical Instrument Digital Interface (MIDI) track composed of a series of MIDI notes.
 The MIDI protocol is a standardised digital way to convey musical performance information.
-It can be thought of as instructions that tell a music synthesizer how to perform a piece of music (The MIDI Manufacturers Association, 1996).
-All six pieces shown here are saved as a single MIDI file, which contains one or many MIDI tracks played simultaneously.
-Each MIDI track is composed of a series of MIDI notes. - 115 Each MIDI note is assigned four parameters.
-The first two parameters are timing: when the note occurs in the song, and duration: the length of time that the note is held.
-The timing is the number of beats between this note and the beginning of the
+It can be thought of as instructions that tell a music synthesizer how to play a piece of music (The MIDI Manufacturers Association, 1996).
+All six pieces shown here are composed of several MIDI tracks played simultaneously.